frank-morales2020/MLxDL/README.md

 transformer.ipynb
 transformer_TRANSLATOR.ipynb

-transformer_from_scratch.ipynb:    "In this blog, create and train a transformer from scratch.
-We'll go through each foundational element step by step and explain what is happening along
+transformer_from_scratch.ipynb:  Create and train a transformer from scratch.
+Going through each foundational element step by step and explain what is happening along

 transformermodel.ipynb